What is Campus Life Like?

 - Also, do not go to the airport in State College, Pennsylvania, where the University Park campus is located.
 State College is a 4-hour taxi ride and there is no direct bus route.

 If you plan to arrive before the designated move-in day of Thursday, January 5, you will need to stay in a hotel until that morning.
 We have arranged Penn State discounted rates with the following hotels that our students have utilized in the past.
 Other hotels also may offer discounts, but we recommend calling to ask before booking a room.

 As a Penn State student in Erie, you have a few options to receive a discounted rate for your hotel stay.
 Based on your arrival, testing, and quarantine plans, you may decide one option will work better for you, based on the available amenities.
 For your convenience, we have compiled this information for you on this web page about Erie hotels.

 Here is a downloadable map of Penn State Behrend to help you prepare for your arrival.

 International Student Welcome Days

-We are planning to conduct this fall's mandatory ISW on-campus in person, and it will include the following components:
+We are planning to conduct this spring's mandatory ISW on-campus in person, and it will include the following components:

 - Immigration Regulation Session & Mandatory Document Check-In